d-beniwal/cellular-automata/1D-Wolfram/README.md

-Code to implement wolfram cellular automata and generate time space plots corresponding to different rules.
+**Code to implement wolfram cellular automata and generate time space plots corresponding to different rules**.

 **Description of parameters**:

 **User inputs**:

-- sys_size (integer): size of the system
+- sys_size (int): size of the system
 - init_type (str): type of initialization.
-Two possible values:
+Two possible values: 'r'-random (system cells assigned 0 or 1 values randomly), 'c'-centre (only centre cell assigned 1 while rest all zero)
--- 'r': random; system cells assigned 0 or 1 values randomly -- 'c': centre; only centre cell assigned 1 while rest all zero
+- init_rand_state (int): [needed only if init_type is 'r']